J-Ramalho/industRial/docs/4_msa.md

 ```

 ```
-[1] 3.25022
+[1] 3.256671
 ```

 For a specific measurement of say 1'800 $\mu m$ we then say: the tablet thickness is 1'800 $\mu m$ $\pm$ 3.3 $\mu m$, at the 95 percent confidence level.
-Or written in short:
+Written in short is:

-1'800 $\mu m$ $\pm$ 3.3 $\mu m$, at a level of confidence of 95%
+**1'800 $\mu m$ $\pm$ 3.3 $\mu m$, at a level of confidence of 95%**

-Knowing that the specification is [1'775; 1'825] $\mu$m we have a specification range of 500.
-The expanded uncertainty corresponds to 13 %.
+Knowing that the specification is [1'775; 1'825] $\mu$m we have a specification range of 50.
+The expanded uncertainty corresponds to 13.03 %.
 This is another way of looking into the ratio between method variation and specification.
-This {SixSigma} package gave a similar result of 15.37%.
+The `{SixSigma}` package gave a similar result of 15.37%.
 To be noted that the calculation in by the package corresponds to 3 standard deviations and does not comprise the supplier calibration.

-For further reading on the topic we recommend the booklet from @Bell2001.